 rigid mid-back.
 The C6-T2 area is thus very prone to injury and tingling

 Very occasionally, depending on the society, bacteria may attack the spine.
-It's a favourite nesting place for people suffering from AIDS and tuberculosis.
+It's a favourite nesting place for people suffering from acquired immuno deficiency syndrome and tuberculosis.

-She's doing okay, all things considered, but even after extensive anti biotic treatment, the vertebra has crumbled.
+She's doing okay, all things considered, but despite extensive antibiotic treatment, the vertebra has crumbled.
 Even the commonest medical procedures occasionally have devastating side effects.
 Doctor caused disease is the third most common illness in developed countries like the United States, mostly from medication.